JetBrains/teamcity-documentation/topics/known-issues.md

 ## Known issues of Pull Requests build feature

 * In some cases, TeamCity could start builds on old open merge requests in __JetBrains Space__ and pull requests in __Bitbucket Cloud__.
-This happens if the [Pull Requests](pull-requests.md) build feature was disabled and then enabled again in a build configuration whose VCS root has an empty branch specification.
-[See the related issue](https://youtrack.jetbrains.com/issue/TW-74379) for more details.
+This is reproduced with the following sequence of steps:
+  1. Create a new VCS root that connects to a repository with open merge requests.
+Leave the default branch specification.
+  2. Create a build configuration with this VCS root and a VCS trigger.
+  3. Remove the branch specification from the VCS root.
+  4. Add the Pull Requests build feature to the build configuration.
+  5. Disable the Pull Requests feature and then enable it again.

+  See the [related issue](https://youtrack.jetbrains.com/issue/TW-74379) for more details.
 * The [Pull Requests](pull-requests.md) build feature could post a wrong build step number to the merge request timeline in __JetBrains Space__.
-[See the related issue](https://youtrack.jetbrains.com/issue/TW-74374).
+See the [related issue](https://youtrack.jetbrains.com/issue/TW-74374).